Learn How Much Does Rehab Cost?...

 Before you can use insurance to pay for addiction treatment, you need to know the following:

-1. Does your insurance plan cover the type of treatment you’re considering
+• Does your insurance plan cover the type of treatment you’re considering, and the level of care you’re wanting?

 Will My Insurance Cover Rehab Expenses?

-Today in the U.S., most private health insurance policies do cover addiction treatment4 costs.
-In 2014, the Affordable Care Act (ACA) classified addiction and mental health treatment as essential health benefits,5 thus requiring insurance plans to cover these types of care.
+Today in the U.S., most private health insurance policies do cover addiction treatment3 costs.
+In 2014, the Affordable Care Act (ACA) classified addiction and mental health treatment as essential health benefits,4 thus requiring insurance plans to cover treatment for alcohol addiction, drug addiction, and mental health conditions.
+This includes inpatient programs and outpatient rehab.

-Even though having insurance may increase your opportunity to receive treatment, in 2018 only 13.4% of insured adults with a substance use disorder received treatment.6 Additionally, spending on substance use disorder treatments7 is just 0.6% of overall private insurance spending.
+Even though having insurance may increase your opportunity to receive treatment, in 2018 only 13.4% of insured adults with a substance use disorder received treatment.5 Additionally, spending on substance abuse treatment6 is just 0.6% of overall private insurance spending.

 Which Alcohol and Addiction Rehabs Accept Insurance?